Here is a brief summary of how the name Kegel-Konietzko gained its place in the ranks of historically relevant galleries for classical African art.

 In 2020, a new chapter has begun.
 After Boris' death, Alex Dorn, a long-time confidant and dealer, has joined the company.
 The historic rooms in the world-famous staircase district of Hamburg-Blankenese shine in new splendor and provide the appropriate setting for the presentation of new acquisitions & hidden treasures.

-Mrs. Kegel-Konietzko and I are looking forward to your visit - even if it will certainly have to be virtual for a while.
+Mrs. Kegel-Konietzko and I are looking forward to your visit.

 Thank you very much